-These PTAs (predicted transmitting abilities) cover calf survival and related aspects, such as direct and maternal calving ease and gestation length.
+These PTAs (predicted transmitting abilities) cover calving ease and related aspects, such as direct and maternal calving ease and gestation length.
 Find out what they are and how they are calculated.

 Animals that calve easily and milk calmly help reduce labour time.